0x0funky/MeetLingo/README_EN.md

 ---

 <p align="center">
-  Made with ❤️ for the open-source community
+  Made with love for the open-source community
 </p>

 <p align="center">
-  ⭐ If this project helps you, please give us a Star! ⭐
+  If this project helps you, please give us a Star!
 </p>